mpumasupa/Milagros-Pumasupa-AI-Portafolio-/NLP-Course/README.md

 # Natural Language Processing - ITAI-2373

-This directory contains the projects developed during the Natural Language Processing course.
+This folder contains projects and lab assignments developed during the Natural Language Processing (NLP) course.
+It includes both foundational and advanced NLP techniques such as sentiment and emotion analysis, machine translation, large language models, and conversational AI.
-Each project applies techniques and models to tackle real-world text tasks using Python and modern NLP libraries.

 ---